bartvanerp/SPSsite/content/info/main.md

 </div>

 ### How to enroll SPS?
 Are you a student interested in doing a project with us?
-Our research covers an extensive range of subjects on signal processing, and our courses provide effective guidance to build up skills in a practice-based learning environment, introduce you to real-world experiences, and acquire solid knowledge!
-For more information, visit the sections for the Bachelor and Master's programs.
+Our research covers an extensive range of subjects on signal processing, and our courses provide excellent guidance to build up skills in a practice-based learning environment, introduce you to real-world experiences, and acquire solid knowledge!
+For more information depending on your study progress, visit the sections for the [Bachelor](../bachelor_main) and [Master's](../master_main) programs.